Scottish-Tech-Army/soundscape-backend/docs/deploy.md

     - Name it after your deployment.
 For example, the `pNN` deployment can sensibly be named `pNN-tilesrv`.

+    - Add a single Origin within it.

+        - `Name` does not matter, but `pNN-container-app` is a sensible choice.

+        - `Origin Type` should be `Container Apps` from the dropdown.

-    - Single Origin within it, which should be your Azure Container App (select `Container App` as the title, and pick the container app URL from the list).
+        - `Host name` should be the URL of the correct Azure Container App - if you have set the type correctly above, there is a dropdown list of valid Container Apps.
+Make sure you pick the one from your new instance, the one starting `pNN`.

+        - Disable `Certificate subject name validation`

+        - Leave the Origin enabled, and with everything else left as the defaults.

     - Allow HTTP health probes on the `/metrics` path.

     - Within the origin, do *not* enable subject name validation.

-- There should be two live endpoints, one for live traffic `fdr-appcontainer` and one for test traffic `tst.soundscape.scottishtecharmy.org`.
-Within each of these there are be routes.
+- The Front Door instance already has two live endpoints, one for live traffic `fdr-appcontainer` and one for test traffic `tst.soundscape.scottishtecharmy.org`.
+Within each of these there is a single route.

     - You should not need to change any routes, but for reference the matching pattern must be `/tiles/*`, with origin path `/` (so `/tiles` requests go to the root on the tile server app).